ROGER DEAN STADIUM

-However, in many ways Roger Dean Stadium is distinctly unlike almost every other minor-league stadium built since the mid-1990s.
-For starters, there’s no concourse ringing the inside of the stadium: the concourse and concession area is located behind the grandstand.
-And there’s really no theme associated with the stadium: it’s not done up in Spanish Mission style like many other Florida stadiums, for instance.
+It is one of the busiest ballparks in professional baseball: besides hosting the Marlins and Cardinals in spring training the ballpark also hosts two Florida State League teams and a slew of other events.
+The emphasis, understandably, isn’t on luxury: it’s on running a smooth operation that can be sustained year-round.
+(Yes, year-round: in off months you’ll see things like World Baseball Classic games, beer festivals, and the Wiffle Ball World Series on the schedule.)
+Some might call it a little bland, even, and built before the great explosion in spring-training facilities featuring wraparound concourses, Tiki bars, and lots of party areas.
+At Roger Dean Stadium, there’s no concourse ringing the inside of the ballpark: the limited concourse and concession area are located behind the grandstand.
+And there’s really no theme associated with the ballpark: it’s not done up in Spanish style like many other Florida stadiums, for instance.
 Instead, Roger Dean Stadium is ringed with native oaks and palmetto trees in a very understated manner.
 Baseball is serious business at Roger Dean Stadium, and you don’t need to be distracted by things like concession stands and concourses.

 Originally Roger Dean Stadium was also the spring-training home of the Montreal Expos.
-However, when Jeffrey Loria sold the Expos, he retained the Florida rights and property that had belonged to the Expos, deciding to move the Marlins’ spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Melbourne.
+However, when Jeffrey Loria sold the Expos and bought the Marlins, he retained the Florida rights and property that had belonged to the Expos, and he decided to move the Marlins’ spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Viera.
 The word was that Loria wanted the team to train closer to his home in Palm Beach, but team officials insist that the swap was made in order to market the Marlins to Palm Beach County.
-(Yeah, right.)

 Spring Training History